Simple Valve Extends Water Well Pump Life

 Besides being hard on the pump, all this switching ON and OFF means that the water pressure you experience at the tap or shower varies quite a bit with ordinary systems.
 Pump-killing switching and varying water pressure are the two main problems that Cycle Stop eliminates.

-Cycle Stop maintains a constant 50 psi of water pressure output as long as any fixture in your house is turned ON and drawing more than 1 gallon per minute.
+Cycle Stop maintains a constant 50 psi of water pressure output, and it does this for as long as any fixture in your house is turned ON and drawing more than 1 gallon per minute.
 No more onning and offing for your pump, and no more varying water pressure.
 The pump simply keeps running as long as the water does, delivering a perfectly steady 50 psi.

-Cycle Stop works by adding more or less resistance to water flow to maintain a 50 psi output regardless of whether one fixture or more is flowing.
-It’s essentially an automatic throttle, and though you’d think restricting water flow like this would be bad, it’s actually easier on most types of pumps.
+Cycle Stop works by adding more or less resistance to water flow, aiming to maintain a 50 psi output regardless of whether one fixture or more is flowing.
+It’s essentially an automatic throttle, and though you’d think restricting water flow like this would be bad (and would increase electricity consumption), it’s actually easier on most types of pumps.

 A simple valve, longer pump life, steadier water pressure and a 25 year track record of success.
 Sounds like progress to me.